 Gammon is a common term in the United Kingdom and Ireland.
 This meat is a typical choice for Christmas.
 Slice the meat into steaks and fry it with a pan.

 In the city of Parma (Northern Italy), there is a special cured meat called Culatello that is protected under the PDO.
 The cured meat is customarily stuffed into a pig’s bladder to form an egg-like shape that weighs around 6.5 pounds.

 The special feature of Culatello is that people only cure the haunch’s rear muscle of Lombardy and Emilia Romagna pigs.
-Culatello traditionally goes under the curing process for at least 12 months.
+The curing process for Culatello traditionally takes place for at least 12 months.

 This special meat needs to be kept in a cool place.
 Its cut-edge is often covered with white wine dampened cloth along with string and waxed paper.
 You can have Culatello as an appetizer along with other Italian salumi.